Key Takeaways

 How do monthly payment terms work for personal loans with bad or fair credit?

 Your monthly payment will depend on the loan amount, interest rate, and loan term.
 While many personal loan lenders offer flexible terms, bad or fair credit might limit these options.
-Always make sure the monthly payment fits within your budget.
+Always make sure the monthly payment fits within your budget and overall monthly expenses.

 Can I improve my chances of approval for a fair credit personal loan?